KrinaInamdar/qe-se-catalyst/module4_demo/PRESENTATION_SCRIPT.md

 ### Setup and Explanation (3 minutes)

-**[Slide: IaaS/PaaS Hybrid Concept]**
+**[Slide: PaaS Hybrid Concept]**
 "Let's start with Elastic Beanstalk - a Platform as a Service that abstracts infrastructure management.
-With Elastic Beanstalk, AWS manages the infrastructure, load balancing, and scaling, while we focus on our application code."
+With Elastic Beanstalk, AWS manages the EC2 instances, load balancing, scaling, and patching, while we focus on our application code."

 **[Switch to Terminal]**
 ```bash
 cd part1-ec2-demo
 ```

-"I've prepared a simple Flask web application.
-Let's deploy it to EC2."
+"I've prepared a Flask web application with S3 file storage.
+Let's deploy it to Elastic Beanstalk."

 **Show the code briefly:**
 ```bash